hturner/pkg-dev-ctv/proposal.md

  - `r pkg("testit")` provides two convenience functions `assert()` and `test_pkg()` for a simple unit testing interface with minimal dependencies.
  - `r pkg("roxytest")` and `r pkg("roxut")` provide `r pkg("roxygen2")` roclets for testing with testthat and tinytest.
  - `r pkg("realtest")` testing with distinct behaviours: expected, acceptable, current, fallback, ideal, or regressive.
- - `r pkg("unitizer")` provides testing helper that allows interactive unit tests.
+ - `r pkg("unitizer")` provides a testing framework for interactive regression testing, making it simpler to review and debug tests.
  - `r pkg("unittest")` testing using the Test Anything Protocol.
  - `r pkg("exampletestr")` and `r pkg("doctest")` convert examples into tests to be run by testthat. `r pkg("testex")` converts documentation by roxygen2 into test to be run by testthat.
  - `r pkg("cucumber")` write specifications in feature files using 'Gherkin' language.